gabrielkirsten/r-test-normal-distribuition/README.md

 # r-test-normal-distribuition
-Function in R that tests if its distribution is normal
+Function in R that tests if its distribution is normal using Shapiro-Wilk Normality Test.